flyingmachine/brave-clojure-web/content/concurrency.md

 ### Blocking and Async

 One of the big use cases for concurrent programming is for **blocking** operations.
-"Blocking" really just means waiting and you'll most often hear it used in relation to I/O operations.
+"Blocking" really just means waiting for an operation to finish and you'll most often hear it used in relation to I/O operations.
 Let's examine this using the Concurrent Lady Gaga example.

 If Lady Gaga texts her interlocutor and then stands there with her phone in her hand, staring at the screen for a response, then you